-Counter Assault Team (CAT) is a specialized tactical unit of the US Secret Service.
-It provides tactical support to the Presidential Protective Division to protect the President of the United States.
-This is in contrast to the Presidential Protective Division whose mission is to shield the president from an attack and to evacuate the president to a place of safety.
-The Counter Assault Team (CAT) can also provide tactical support to others who need protecting, at venues, and National product Security Events.
+The Counter Assault Team (CAT) is a specialized tactical unit within the U.S. Secret Service.
+It provides tactical support to the Presidential Protective Division to safeguard the President of the United States.
+While the Presidential Protective Division’s primary focus is on shielding the President from an attack and ensuring their safe evacuation, the CAT also supports other individuals requiring protection, including at venues and national security events.

-- the President, the Vice President, (or other individuals next in order of succession to the Office of the President), the President-elect and Vice President-elect;
+- The President, the Vice President (or other individuals next in order of succession to the Office of the President), the President-elect, and the Vice President-elect;

-- former Presidents, their spouses for their lifetimes, except when the spouse re-marries.
-In 1997, Congressional legislation became effective limiting Secret Service protection to former Presidents for a period of not more than 10 years from the date the former President leaves office.
+- Former Presidents and their spouses for their lifetimes, except when the spouse remarries.
+In 1997, Congressional legislation effectively limited Secret Service protection to former Presidents for not more than ten years from the date the former President left office.

 How Protection Works